 The Potette Plus worked well during the day.
 We used it as a small potty in hotel rooms.
 It also worked especially well on all-day travel days (multiple train rides or flying on an airplane).
 My son was comfortable with me holding him over public toilets in EC hold, so we didn't need to carry the Potette every time we went out.

-Which Potties we Plan to Pack - Long Term Travel with a Toddler
+Which Potties we Packed - Long Term Travel with a Toddler Round 2

 Which Potty we Packed - Traveling with a Newborn